ehu7559/cryptoPalsWriteups/set1guide.md

 Honestly there's not much to say here.
 This property of ECB is actually the source of its name: Electronic Code Book.
 For a given key, ECB is essentially a glorified lookup table.
 Thus, any identical plaintext blocks will then yield identical ciphertext blocks, with the same displacement from each other.
+This makes ciphertexts encrypted through ECB detectable by finding multiple blocks with the same value.

 ## Set 1 Closing Remarks:
 Set 1 is an interesting introduction to practical cryptography.
 It began with